Clackamas Community College

 4 credits, Winter

-Expands upon the techniques of circuit analysis begun in Circuits I through theory and laboratory experiments.
-The course covers the time response of first- and second-order circuits, the steady-state circuit behavior of circuits driven by sinusoidal sources, three phase circuits, AC power, electrical motors, and the use of Laplace transforms to analyze the transient and steady-state behavior for a number of signal types.
+Expands upon the techniques of circuit analysis begun in ENGR-221 through theory and laboratory experiments.
+The course covers the time response of first- and second-order circuits, the steady-state circuit behavior of circuits driven by sinusoidal sources, AC power, and three phase circuits.

 Prerequisites: ENGR-221